-Operated by the Department of Communication, the AUM Speech and Hearing Clinic is a comprehensive facility serving the Central Alabama area.
+Operated by the Department of Communication, the AUM Speech and Hearing Clinic is a comprehensive facility serving central Alabama.
 Located on the first floor of the Liberal Arts Building, the clinic provides complete diagnostic and therapeutic services for children and adults with speech/hearing problems.
+SCHOOL OF LIBERAL ARTS